ntwigamartin/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: checked the browser console and noted 500 server error, then checked the rails server logs and noted there was a name error in the controller create action which i proceeded to amend

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: checked browser console and noted unexpected end of json input hence checking the controller update for json response. added render json to return updated likes

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: checked browser console and noted not found error, then checked the rails server logs and noted no route was defined for deleting which i added and fixed the issue.